Changer098/390vr-final/README.md

-# 390vr-final
+# Hand of God {Subject to Change}
-Final project for cs390
+The final project for cs390vr